 in all other cases, the amount calculated in accordance with clause 5.3.13 with the modification that the reference in clause 5.3.13(4) to 'building blocks allowable revenue before tax' is substituted with 'maximum allowable revenue before tax'.

+Inflation rate means the amount determined in accordance with the formula-

+[(CPI1 + CPI2 + CPI3 + CPI4) ÷ (CPI1-4 + CPI2-4 + CPI3-4 + CPI4-4)] -1,

+where-

+CPIn means forecast CPI for the nth quarter of the disclosure year in question; and

+CPIn-4 means forecast CPI for the equivalent quarter in the preceding disclosure year.

 Cost allocation and asset valuation